-Regardless of the marketing medium used, always, well almost always, inform your audience on what the logical next step is… Your call to action so to speak.
+Regardless of the marketing medium used, always, well, almost always, inform your audience that the logical next step is… Your call to action.
 For example, you can encourage people to contact you for help.
 Then, link them straight to a form!

 Try turning some of your content into lead magnets.
-You can encourage people to provide their email in exchange for a helpful eBook.
+For example, you can encourage people to provide their email in exchange for a helpful eBook.

 You can also encourage people to subscribe to your email newsletter for deals, coupons, and exclusives.